Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 Typically if you have applied for a senior credit analyst’s position, you are most likely to have prior experience in the same field.

-The interviewer will surely ask you about your last profile, a few projects that you worked on, your learning from the last job, reasons for leaving the last job and reasons for your application in this company.
+The interviewer will surely ask you about your last profile (analyst position), a few projects that you worked on, your learning from the last job, reasons for leaving the last job and reasons for your application in this company.

-Preparing for these questions is not a demanding task but still I suggest you to practice their answers before the interview.
+Preparing for these questions is not a demanding task but still, I suggest you practice their answers before the interview.

 These questions will be related to your work in the last profile and the position that you have applied for.

-The aim of these questions is to identify how you would apply your learning in work related situation.
+The aim of these questions is to identify how you would apply your learning in a work-related situation.